 The Legacy of Hoplite Tactics

 The hoplite and the phalanx are not merely historical curiosities.
 Their legacy is deeply embedded in military history and political thought.
 The idea of the citizen-soldier—the free man who takes up arms to defend his home and rights—has been a powerful ideal from the Roman Republic to the modern era.
-The famous statue of the Doryphoros (spear-bearer) by Polykleitos is a testament to the aesthetic appreciation of the hoplite ideal of balance and proportion.
+The Roman maniple system, while more flexible, owed its heavy infantry tradition to Greek precedents.
+Even the Renaissance city-states of Italy revived the ideal of the citizen militia.

 The tactical principles of the phalanx—the importance of defensive cohesion, the power of massed heavy infantry, the need for discipline—continue to be studied and debated by military historians.
-The concept of a shield wall, used by the Anglo-Saxons and Romans, has its roots in the hoplite formation.
-Even today, the phrase "phalanx" is used to describe any tightly packed group of people united for a common purpose.
+The concept of a shield wall, used by the Anglo-Saxons and Vikings, has its roots in the hoplite formation.
+Even today, the phrase "phalanx" is used to describe any tightly packed group of people united for a common purpose, from corporate strategy to sports formations.